ease-lab/Hermes/README.md

 `cd hermes/exec; make`

-_Warning_: Do not compile through through cmake; instead use the Makefile in exec/ directory.
+_Warning_: Do not compile through cmake; instead use the Makefile in exec/ directory.

 ## Run